 What can you learn by visiting Dachau Concentration Camp

-- It’s neither the worst nor the biggest concentration camp, it was the first (only 6 weeks after Hitler going to power)!
+- It’s neither the worst nor the most significant concentration camp, but it was the first (only 6 weeks after Hitler went to power)!

-- Dachau was the model from where all the others were created.
+- Dachau was the model from which all the others were created.
 It was, in some sense, a school of violence.

-- As per the Nazis, it wasn’t a concentration camp, but an “Education Camp” to the opposition.
+- As per the Nazis, it wasn’t a concentration camp but an “Education Camp” for the opposition.

 - How the internal hierarchy worked and the badges to identify the prisoners;

 - There were Jews, but they weren’t the majority of the prisoners in Dachau.
 Among others, there were Poles, Russians, Gypsies, Handicapped, Nazi opposition, Homosexuals, etc… ;